Emzzy241/To-Do-List-2.0.0/README.md

     git clone _REPOSITORY_NAME_
     ```

 2. **Install .NET 6.0 Framework**: Ensure you have the .NET 6.0 Framework installed (used .NET 6.0.402 for this application) on your PC.
-Make sure you have completed the essential steps to write C# code in the REPL.
+Make sure you have completed the essential steps to write C# code in the C# REPL Terminal.

 3. **Create `appSettings.json`**: After cloning the repository, you need to create an `appSettings.json` file in the root directory of the project.
 Be sure to create it in the production directory of your project (`ToDoList.Solution/ToDoList/appSettings.json`).
 Use the following template for your `appSettings.json`: